Dwight Armstrong

+Early life and education

 Armstrong was born on August 29, 1951, in Madison, Wisconsin.
-He grew up there as "an ordinary Midwestern boy, fond of playing baseball and bicycling around his exurban community" as described by The New York Times in his obituary.
+He grew up there as "an ordinary Midwestern boy, fond of playing baseball and bicycling around his exurban community".
 He dropped out of high school in 10th grade and by 1970 he had joined his brother Karl in actively opposing the American war in Vietnam.
 In a previous action on New Year's Eve 1969, Dwight and Karl stole a light plane and dropped homemade bombs that failed to explode on an area ordnance factory.